 3.1 The inspectors observed lessons, conducted formal interviews with pupils and examined samples of pupils' work.
-They held discussions with members of staff and with the chair of governors, observed a sample of the extra-curricular activities that occurred during the inspection period, and attended form meetings and assemblies.
+They held discussions with members of staff and with the proprietor, observed a sample of the extra-curricular activities that occurred during the inspection period and attended assembly.
 Inspectors visited the facilities for the youngest pupils, together with the learning support and educational resource areas.
 The responses of parents and pupils to pre-inspection questionnaires were analysed, and the inspectors examined curriculum and other documentation made available by the school.